CossackPyra/XtremePush_Android/readme.md

   ![Android library files](http://cl.ly/image/221m1w3y3V11/android_folder_files.png)

 ### 2. Add Xtreme Push to your Project<a name="add_xtreme"></a>
 1. Import XtremePush_Android-master/ into your IDE.
-Add it as a library to your project as per your IDE for example on eclipse adding the lbrary looks like this:
+Add it as a library to your project as per your IDE for example on eclipse adding the library looks like this:

    ![Adding library on eclipse](http://cl.ly/image/0Z3G3R2y1M2S/eclipse_add_library.png)